Schulik/aiolos/README.txt

 # 3.0 Basic execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The simulation starts at t=0 and runs until tmax.
+The simulation starts at t=0 and runs until tmax, specified via
+PARI_TIME_TMAX   1e6
+(where this simulation will run till 1e6 seconds)

+Output and diagnostic files are produced every
+PARI_TIME_OUTPUT        1.e6
+simulated seconds.

+If very fine output (e.g. every 1e-2 seconds) just before an interesting time point is desired, then the time offset can be set via
+TIME_OUTPUT_OFFSET  0.9e6
+the outputs will then proceed every PARI_TIME_OUTPUT seconds after the offset time.

 _________________________________
 3.1 Hydrodynamics module